-- 1. Go to PTZ > Preset positions.

-- 2. Direct the camera view to the area you want to track, and click Add preset position to create a preset position.
+- 1. Go to PTZ > Preset positions. - 2.
+Direct the camera view to the area you want to track, and click

-- 3. Go to Apps > AXIS PTZ Autotracking.

-- 4. Start and open the application.
+Add preset position to create a preset position. - 3.
+Go to PTZ > Autotracking. - 4.
+Click Autotracking to start and open the application.